mayanordin/STA141B_FinalProject/index.md

 After applying these criteria, we reviewed various results to address any misclassifications and refine our methodology.
 This process ensured that the dataset was well-structured for meaningful analysis and industry-specific insights.

 ### Mode of Work
 In the original LinkedIn dataset, there was a "mode of work" column indicating whether a job was in-person, remote, or hybrid.
-However, this column was removed to facilitate merging with the Indeed dataset, as the Indeed data did not include information about the mode of work, nor did we scrape that information from their website.
+However, this column was removed to facilitate merging with the Indeed dataset, as the Indeed data did not include precise information about the mode of work or have a "mode of work" column.
+Instead, the "location" column indicated either a specific location or noted if the job was remote.
 <br><br>
 To analyze whether jobs were in-person, remote, or hybrid after merging the datasets, we reintroduced the "mode of work" column, ensuring the data corresponded accurately to each job listing.
 For the Indeed jobs, we created a function to infer the mode of work: if the "location" column contained a specific address, the job was categorized as in-person, whereas if it indicated "remote," the job was classified as remote.
 This approach allowed us to standardize the mode of work data across the merged dataset.